Fasertio/lava-boost/README.md

-# LAVA: Large Scale Automated Vulnerability Addition
+# LAVA: Large Scale Automated Vulnerability Addition - Boost

+Upgrade for the LAVA tool, including ARM architecture support, Use After Free and Heap Overflow vulnerabilities.
+In addition, Python is ported to the version 3 and the Ubuntu machine is ported to 21.04.

+## What is LAVA?

 Evaluating and improving bug-finding tools is currently difficult due to a shortage of ground truth corpora (i.e., software that has known bugs